thehxdev/cutlink/README.md

-# CutLink!
+# Cutlink!

-A simple link shortener written in golang with focuse on privacy and anonymity.
+A privacy and anonymity focused link shortener written in golang.

 > [!NOTE]
 > This project is under active development.